IMPORTANT

 If the applicant has lived outside the United States during the past five years, he/she must provide an additional criminal background check from every country where he/she has lived, authenticated with the Apostille of The Hague and translated into Spanish, with a notarized copy of both documents.
 If the country in which the applicant has lived in the past five years does not subscribe to The Hague Convention of 1961, the background check must by authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Consulate of Spain in said country.

-10. Proof of the representative's identity and capacity.
+11. Proof of the guardian's identity and capacity.
 If the applicant is a minor, he/she must submit one of his/her parents’ or guardians’ ID or passport, as well as a document proving kinship.
 The originals must be shown when submitting the application.
 If the application is submitted through a representative, a copy of the representative’s ID or passport, as well as power of attorney or a document accrediting the representative relationship, must be submitted.
 An original and notarized copy of the applicant’s birth certificate, showing the parent-child relationship, or the ruling or decision by which a legal guardian was established, must be submitted to prove kinship; these documents must be issued a maximum of 90 days prior to submitting the visa application.
 Non-Spanish documents must be authenticated with the Apostille of The Hague.
 The copies of the identification documents must be notarized.
 If the visa application is submitted by mail, the originals of the identification documents must be shown when the passport with the visa is retrieved.

-11. Authorization of legal representatives.
+12. Authorization of legal representatives.
 If the applicant is a minor, he/she must submit the original and a copy of the parents’ or guardians’ notarized authorization for the minor to go to Spain and indicate the person who will be responsible for him/her during his/her stay in Spain.
 This notarized authorization must expressly include the following information of the person who will be responsible for the minor in Spain: full legal name, DNI or NIE number, address.
 This person or persons must also submit a notarized copy of his/her ID.

 Non-Spanish documents must be authenticated with the Apostille of The Hague and translated into Spanish, if Spanish is not the original language.
 Copies must be notarized.